Chart Color Schemes

 Residential development activity is lower than average in Fairview Park according to AreaSearch's national comparison of local real estate markets

-AreaSearch analysis of ABS building approval numbers in Fairview Park shows around 9 residential properties granted approval each year over the past 5 financial years.
-This totals an estimated 46 homes from FY-21 to FY-25.
+Based on AreaSearch analysis of ABS building approval numbers from statistical area data, Fairview Park has recorded around 9 residential properties granted approval each year over the past five financial years.
+This totals an estimated 46 homes.
 So far in FY-26, 4 approvals have been recorded.
-On average, there are 3 new residents per year for each dwelling during this period.
+On average, there are approximately 3 new residents per year for each dwelling over these five financial years (FY-21 to FY-25), reflecting robust demand that supports property values.

 Frequently Asked Questions - Development